pipilu89/bootstrap-template/pages/hainan-guide/tonggu.md

 The right day came and I had a fun day exploring the area with a few friends.
 Visibility was probably around 2-3 metres.
 We saw lots of coral and quite a few small fish.
 Do not try to pick up sea urchins because they can fire their spikes into your hand as a friend learnt the hard way.
 I think there are probably many decent spots around the island to snorkel.
 It’s just a matter of going out and finding them.
 An excellent inexpensive day out.

-Swell and wind forecasts: <http://magicseaweed.com/South-East-Asia-MSW-Surf-Charts/71/>{:target="_blank"}
+Swell and wind forecasts: <http://magicseaweed.com/South-East-Asia-MSW-Surf-Charts/71/>{:target="_blank" rel="noreferrer"}

 **Photos of Tonggu**